kanmeugne/kanmeugne.github.io/_posts/dev/2021-12-23-setting-up-your-python-environment.md

 This is it for the script mode.
 All you need to do, basically, is to save your commands in a text file, and then, run it in a terminal with the appropriate python interpreter.

-In the next section will see how you can enrich your programming experience with advanced prompts and code editors.
+In the next section will see how you can enrich your programming experience with advanced prompts and code editors 👌.

 ## 3. Enriching your programming environment

+**Advanced prompts**

-You can enrich your environment with advanced prompts and IDEs.
-I am not going to review all the availables tools in this post, but there two of them that I want to show off.
+You can enrich your environment with advanced prompts.
+I am not going to review all the available prompt in this post, but there are two of them that I want to show off.

-## ipython
+### ipython

 `ipython` is an advanced prompt that you can install on your computer as a python package.
 All you have to do is the following in a linux terminal :